 Draw creep aggro constantly, for four reasons: First, it brings the enemy creeps in a safer position for last hitting.
 Second, the creeps you draw will likely aggro your ranged creep, which will give you an opportunity to deny it more easily.
 Third, it will cause the enemy creeps to die faster than your creeps, meaning you will gain experience faster than the enemy mid.
 Fourth, since the enemy creeps will die faster, the lane will push, which will give you space to get runes and stack ancients.

 I usually skill Breathe Fire first to make last hitting harder for the enemy.
 Ideally you want to get a last hit when you use it as well.
 You can use it 3x before a Soul Ring is necessary to replenish mana.
-Sometimes its better to save Breathe Fire for stacking ancients rather than harassing.
+For the first few waves, consider pushing the wave into their tower and using Breathe Fire on them when they try to last hit under the tower.

 Level 2, 3 and 4 Breathe Fire will put a ranged creep under 50% health.
 If you don't prep the creep with 2-3 last hits before using said spell, the enemy will likely deny it.